Vasilisa the Beautiful: Synopsis

+Eventually, Baba Yaga asks Vasilisa how she managed to accomplish her work so well.
+When Vasilisa responds that she did so by her mother's blessing, Baba Yaga throws her out of her home, rejecting those who are blessed.
+However, Baba Yaga gifts Vasilisa a skull with burning eyes to use as a lamp.
+Vasilisa wants to get rid of it, but the skull warns her against this, asking to be taken to her stepmother's house.
+There, the light coming from the skull's eye sockets incinerates the stepmother and her two daughters.
+Vasilisa buries the skull and moves to the city, where she settles with an old clothmaker, deciding to take up spinning and weaving while waiting for her father to return.
+The fabric in Vasilisa's hands is so thin that the clothmaker can carry it straight to the royal palace.
+The king asks Vasilisa to sew him blouses from this fabric.
+Appreciating her skillful work and charmed by her beauty, the king takes Vasilisa as his wife.
+Her father returns from his trading trip and remains to live at court.
+Vasilisa also brings the clothmaker into court, and carries the doll in her pocket for the rest of her life.

+Analysis

+Tale type

+Russian scholarship classifies the tale as type SUS 480В*, "Мачеха и падчерица" ("Stepmother and Step-daughter"), of the East Slavic Folktale Classification (СУС): the heroine is sent to fetch fire from Baba Yaga, and is helped by a magical doll in fulfilling the witch's tasks.
+Professor Jack V. Haney classified the tale as type AT 480B*, in the Aarne-Thompson-Uther Index.

 Variants

 In some versions, the tale ends with the death of the stepmother and stepsisters, and Vasilisa lives peacefully with her father after their removal.
 This lack of a wedding is unusual in a tale with a grown heroine, although some, such as Jack and the Beanstalk, do feature it.
+In some versions, Baba Yaga has a daughter, who befriends Vasilisa.

 According to Jiří Polívka, in a Slovak tale from West Hungary, the heroine meets a knight or lord clad in all red, riding a red horse, with a red bird on his hand and red dog by his side.
 She also meets two similarly dressed lords: one in all white, and the other in all black.
 The heroine's stepmother explains that the red lord was the Morning, the white lord the Day and the black lord the Night.

 Interpretations

-The white, red, and black riders appear in other tales of Baba Yaga and are often interpreted to give her a mythological significance.

 In common with many folklorists of his day, Alexander Afanasyev regarded many tales as primitive ways of viewing nature.
 In such an interpretation, he regarded this fairy tale as depicting the conflict between the sunlight (Vasilisa), the storm (her stepmother), and dark clouds (her stepsisters).

-Clarissa Pinkola Estés interprets the story as a tale of female liberation, Vasilisa's journey from subservience to strength and independence.
-She interprets Baba Yaga as the "wild feminine" principle that Vasilisa has been separated from, which, by obeying and learning how to nurture, she learns and grows from.